 The cloud market is growing exponentially.
 The utter convenience, speed, and efficiency of cloud operations are becoming obvious to many companies around the world.

 Business owners who were hesitant about cloud computing and cloud migration in the past are making a choice to initiate the process.
 While hardly all of them are planning to operate solely on the cloud, they are choosing to implement this type of operation into the company’s work process.

 Cloud operation is no longer a nice option.
 It’s a necessity that businesses are taking a close look at.
-Here, you’ll learn the best practices for on-premise to cloud migration.
+Here, you'll learn the best practices for migrating from on-premises to cloud environments in 2024.

 1. Make a Plan